marnen/knitting_symbols/README.md

 # knitting_symbols
-SVG images of standard stitch symbols used on knitting charts.
-The primary goal at the moment is to provide SVG images for Japanese kniting symbols, as defined in the JIS L0201 standard and commonly used in Japanese publications.
+SVG and PNG images of standard stitch symbols used on knitting charts.
+The primary goal at the moment is to provide high-quality images for Japanese kniting symbols, as defined in the JIS L0201 standard and commonly used in Japanese publications.
 However, I hope to eventually have symbols for other common systems, and contributions are aways welcome!

 These images are made available under the [MIT License](https://opensource.org/licenses/MIT).
 Although the terms of the license do not require it, I would be delighted if you credit me (Marnen Laibow-Koser, marnen at marnen dot org) or provide a link to http://www.github.com/marnen/knitting_symbols if you use these images.